GetJobber/atlantis/docs/README.md

 npm run lint:ts
 ```

-If you want to troubleshoot linting errors in CircleCI, try running locally
+If you want to troubleshoot linting errors in CI, try running locally first to
-first to find the error.
-If that doesn't work you can open the artifacts for the
+find the error.
+If that doesn't work you can open the artifacts for the linting
-linting step.
+step.
 To find the errors causing the failure, search for `Error - `.

 ## Repo structure